Officials scour mountainous area of Montana for ex-US soldier suspected of killing 4 in bar shooting

 Authorities were scouring a mountainous area of western Montana on Saturday for a military veteran who they say opened fire at a bar, killing four people.

-On Saturday, authorities released a photo of the suspect, barefoot and shirtless, walking down what appeared to be a flight of outdoor concrete steps.
-The photo showed Brown, wearing black shorts, fleeing after the shooting Friday, according to the Division of Criminal Investigation.
+On Saturday, authorities released a photo of the suspect, gaunt, barefoot and shirtless, walking down what appeared to be a flight of outdoor concrete steps.
+The photo showed Brown, wearing nothing but black shorts, fleeing after the shooting Friday, according to the Division of Criminal Investigation.

 “While law enforcement has not received reports of Brown harming any other individuals, he is believed to be armed, and he is extremely dangerous,” Johnson said.